ome/omero-guide-fiji/docs/view_mobie_zarr.rst

 #.
 Click *Run*.

 #.
-The image will be displayed in the BigDataViewer.
-Adjust the settings accordingly.
+When the image is displayed in the BigDataViewer, select the dialog and press *P* to display the rendering controls.

+#.
+Modify the settings as you see fit.